berwingan/berwingan.github.io/content/Notes 🗒️/Machine Learning 🤖/Research/Mechanistic Interpretability/Attribution Graphs.md

 What is the threshold ?
 Error nodes ?

+## Original Question
-A 32 year old female at 30 weeks gestation presents with severe right .. preemclampsia
+A 32-year-old female at 30 weeks gestation presents with severe right upper quadrant pain, mild headache, and nausea.
+BP is 162/98 mm Hg, and labs show mildly elevated liver enzymes.
+If we can only ask about one other symptom, we should ask whether she's experiencing...

+preemclampsia
 1) change the age upwards (logical check ?)
 2) why did the model say what is said and not why the model didn't say what it didn't say.